 Carlos is a bank executive, who’s driving his kids to school.
 The entire family is in the car when Carlos gets a call on a phone that was planted in the car, unbeknownst to him.
 The stranger who had called him demands a sum of money unless Carlos wants the car to blow up.
 As he reaches the school and doesn’t let Marcos, his son, to disembark the car owing to the looming threat, he discusses the situation with a friend on the way, and his car gets blown into pieces as soon as their conversation ends.
 Carlos must find a way out to protect his family and remit the amount or to face the consequences.
 More or less, ‘Retribution’ doesn’t have a unique premise and we’ve seen this very rendition in many Hollywood flicks.
 Still, it makes for a thrilling affair as far as Spanish cinema is concerned.

 17. Nothing in Return (2015) [A Cambio de nada]

-A heartwarming story of people belonging to different generations coming together, ‘Nothing in Return’ is the narrative of Dario, a 16-year-old boy who elopes from his home owing to his difficult relationship with his divorced single mother after being expelled from his school.
+A heartwarming story of people belonging to different generations coming together, ‘Nothing in Return’ tells the story of Dario, a 16-year-old boy who elopes from his home owing to his difficult relationship with his divorced single mother after being expelled from his school.
 He meets up with his friend Luismi, an overweight companion with whom he had a lifetime friendship, Caralimpia, a bike-scavenger who runs a bike shop with stolen parts, and Antonio, an old lady who drives around in a three-wheeler and collects and resells old furniture.
-Together, the group of four form an unbreakable bond, despite a gap of generations and coming from a very different mindset.
+Together, the group of four form an unbreakable bond, despite a gap of generations and coming from very different backgrounds.
 ‘Nothing in Return’ is all about selflessness.